draav/Minecraft_PokeWorld/.dev/all_commands.md

 `/recipe give <player> *`: prevents players from getting the contant recipe updates
 `/effect <player> minecraft:night_vision 1000000`: allows players to see while underground

-## Command Blocks
+## Doors and teleporters

-There are many command blocks placed around the map to enable functionality.
-Mostly for doors though.
+There are many command blocks placed around the map to teleport you when going into doors or tp pads

 ### Pallet Town